MICHAEL Taylor is a man on a mission.

 City are also playing to his strengths having adopted the same 4-3-3 set-up for the last two games that he was familiar with at his former club.

-It is a system that could be deployed against Harrogate Town this Saturday when Worcester resume their bid to be among the early Blue Square Bet North play-off contenders, something Taylor feels is within their capability.
+It is a system that could be deployed against Harrogate Town this Saturday when Worcester resume their bid to be among the early Blue Square Bet North play-off contenders, something Taylor feels is

 He added: “I want to go all the way to promotion, I don’t see why we can’t.
 We’ve got the squad.”